-^{} Harmony Health Care Institute "non-campus buildings or property" are learning and/or Event spaces utilized by Harmony Health Care Institute at required residencies that are used in direct support of, or in relation to, the School's educational purposes.
+Harmony Health Care Institute "non-campus buildings or property" are learning and/or Event spaces utilized by Harmony Health Care Institute at required residencies that are used in direct support of, or in relation to, the School's educational purposes.
+Hate Crime is defined as any crime committed based on race, gender, religion, sexual orientation, ethnicity, and/or disability.

-Reportable Hate Crimes: The Total Number of Reported Hate Crimes for the Year 2018 was: 0
+Reportable Hate Crimes: The Total Number of Reported Hate Crimes for the Year 2021 was: 0